silliman/2019FastStart/MarblesSmartContractLab.rst

 You will also bring up a twelfth Docker container that we will call the *cli* container.
 You will use it as a convenience to enter
 Hyperledger Fabric commands targeted to specific peers.
 You will see how this is done later in the lab.

-The network you bring up will use Transport Layer Security (TLS) which provides secure, encrypted communications between the peer nodes and the orderer, just as most "real world" implementations will require.
+The network you bring up will use Transport Layer Security (TLS) which provides secure, encrypted communications between the peer nodes and the orderer, just as most production implementations will require.

 You will **install** the Marbles chaincode on the peer nodes, **instantiate** the chaincode, and **invoke** functions of the chaincode.
 I will explain later in the lab the difference between the install and instantiate actions and what each one does.

 Section 2	- Description of the subsequent sections in this lab
 ==============================================================
 This section provides a brief description of the subsequent sections in the lab, where you will get hands-on experience with the Hyperledger Fabric command line interface (CLI).
-In the "real world" you would perform many of these functions through other means, such as programmatically through a Hyperledger Fabric API, which the project provides for the Node.js, Java, Golang and Python programming languages, or perhaps through a user interface such as the one provided by the IBM Blockchain Platform, but using the CLI is a great way to learn about how Hyperledger Fabric works.
+In most production implementations you would perform many of these functions through other means, such as programmatically through an Application Programming Interface (API) provided by a Hyperledger Fabric Software Development Kit (SDK), which the project provides for the Node.js, Java, Golang and Python programming languages, or perhaps through a user interface such as the one provided by the IBM Blockchain Platform.
+But using the CLI, as you will in this lab, is a great way to learn about how Hyperledger Fabric works.

 1. You will extract the artifacts necessary to run the lab in Section 3.
 All the artifacts necessary for the lab are provided in a compressed tarball- in essence, a zip file.
 2. You will use Docker Compose in Section 4 to bring up the twelve Docker containers that comprise the Hyperledger Fabric network.
 You will see that all twelve Docker containers that I mentioned in Section 1 are brought up with a single *docker-compose* command, and I will explain some of the more interesting bits of what is going on under the covers.